Maine Craft Distilling shifts to hand sanitizer production

 Customers are also leaving tips and making charitable donations, which have been redirected to various local organizations, it said.

-“Our customers and all Mainers are dealing with an unprecedented global pandemic, and it’s important for us to give back to our community and those in need,” the distillery’s founder and CEO, Luke Davidson, said in the release.
+“Our customers and all Mainers are dealing with an unprecedented global pandemic, and it’s important for us to give back to our community and those in need,” the distillery’s founder and CEO, Luke Davidson, said in a statement.
 “We will keep producing the hand sanitizer as long as we need to.”

 Manufactured in accordance with the World Health Organization’s formula, the hand sanitizer consists of 80 percent denatured alcohol plus hydrogen peroxide and glycerin.
 It can be used in spray bottles or applied directly on hands.